LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Learn AI with Python, by Gaurav Leekha.

-* Practical Statistics for Data Scientists, by Peter Bruce.

 Based on the course:

 * Python Statistics Essential Training, by Matt Harrison